wildgracevideo/wildgracevideo-website/content/home/home.md

     image: https://content.wildgracevideo.com/images/Website-Home-Page/Client-Logos/surf-hotel.webp
     width: 150
 videoTitle: Video reel showcasing the work of Wild Grace Videography.
-pageTagline: Wild Grace Video is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.
-We're here for the brands that embrace dreamy escapes and wild adventures—those that confidently stand out and stay true to who they are.
-They're bold, inspiring, and refreshingly different.
 videoHighlightTitle: MAINTAIN CONSISTENT BRANDING **AT SCALE.**
 ---